Skip to content

 The biggest drawback I’ve run into is how easy it is to accidentally pause tracking.
 I first experienced this on Day 5 of my Aconcagua expedition, trekking from Casa de Piedra to Plaza Argentina.
 The touchscreen was set to Always On, and I had just put on a long-sleeved sun hoody.
 When I checked my stats a while later, tracking had somehow been paused—likely from the sleeve brushing against the screen.
 I was furious.
 This was not the trip to have jacked-up stats.
 Fortunately, I was also tracking this route with my phone, something I’ve relied on for years.
 I immediately turned the touchscreen off and changed the button orientation at the same time.

 With the crown on the right—its default position for a left-handed wearer—it was easy to see how simply bending my wrist could accidentally press that button and pause tracking.
-This problem would be even more likely with gloves on, or from the strap of a ski pole or the leash of an ice axe.
+This problem would be even more likely to occur with gloves on, or from the strap of a ski pole or the leash of an ice axe.

 coros vertix2s crown orientation